Ann A. Bernatitus: Career

 Ann Bernatitus was appointed as Ensign in the Navy Nurse Corps in 1936, after graduating from the Wyoming Valley Homeopathic Hospital Training School in Wilkes-Barre, Pennsylvania, in 1934, and the University of Pennsylvania's Graduate Hospital post-graduate program in operating room nursing in 1935.
 Bernatitus's first assignments with the Navy were as a staff nurse at the Naval Hospitals in Chelsea, Massachusetts and Annapolis, Maryland.

 In 1940, she was assigned duty on board the before assignment to the US Naval Hospital at Canacao, Philippines Islands in July 1940.
 After the attack on Pearl Harbor and start of the Japanese war in the Pacific, Canacoa Hospital staff and patients were evacuated to Manila and Bataan under US Army supervision.
-As the lone Navy nurse on her team, Bernatitus treated American, Filipino, and Japanese wounded from the Japanese siege between December and April.
+As the lone Navy nurse on her team, Bernatitus treated American, Filipino, and Japanese wounded during the Philippines campaign between December and April.

 In October 1942, she became the first American recipient of the Legion of Merit, for her heroism during the siege of Bataan and Corregidor from December 1941 through April 1942.
 She was also the first person authorized to wear the "V" Device with the award.

 She was in the last group of the "Angels of Bataan" to be evacuated from the Philippines on the night of May 3 aboard submarine just prior to the fall of Corregidor.
 She served at Bethesda Naval Hospital, New Orleans, Naval Hospital Great Lakes, and San Francisco, then in 1945, as Chief of Nursing Service aboard the hospital ship during the Okinawa campaign.

 She was promoted to the rank of Commander on 1 August 1950, and retired from the United States Navy Nurse Corps as a Captain in 1959.

-She died at Wilkes-Barre General Hospital, Wilkes-Barre, Pennsylvania on 3 March 2003, and was interred at St. Casimir's Cemetery Pittston, Luzerne County, Pennsylvania.
+She died at Wilkes-Barre General Hospital, Wilkes-Barre, Pennsylvania on 3 March 2003, and was interred at St. Casimir's Cemetery in Pittston, Luzerne County, Pennsylvania.